Federated k-Means over Networks: Introduction

+Standard implementations of $k$-means methods require centralized access to the full dataset.
+This can be infeasible when data are generated and stored across multiple devices with private local datasets.
+Central aggregation may be prohibited by technical constraints or legal and privacy considerations \cite{GDPR2016,AIAct,Satyanarayanan2017,Ates:2021ug}.
+This motivates federated approaches that require only aggregated information about local data to be shared.

+Two extreme distributed strategies are unsatisfactory: running independent $k$-means at each device performs poorly for small local datasets, while enforcing identical cluster centroids across all devices via consensus can be suboptimal under statistical heterogeneity.

+We propose a federated $k$-means method that interpolates between these extremes by softly coupling local $k$-means instances over a communication graph.
+Neighbouring devices are encouraged (but not forced) to agree by penalizing disagreement between their cluster centroids.
+This yields a formulation of federated clustering as an instance of generalized total variation minimization (GTVMin) \cite{JungFLBook}, and leads to distributed algorithms that operate directly on local cluster centroids.
+In contrast to methods that train a global set of cluster centroids, we allow for distinct sets of cluster centroids at well-connected subsets of devices \cite{ClusteredFLTVMinTSP}.

-A main theme of this paper is the formulation of federated clustering as an instance GTVMin.
-Generalized total variation minimization (GTVMin) unifies and generalizes distributed learning methods such as network Lasso \cite{NetworkLasso}, MOCHA \cite{Smith2017} or CoCoA \cite{SmithCoCoA}.
-Our recent work studies GTVMin for clustered federated learning (CFL)~\cite{ClusteredFLTVMinTSP}.
-In contrast to CFL, this paper studies decentralized methods for clustering data points collected by different devices instead of clustering devices themselves as in CFL.
+Generalized total variation minimization (GTVMin) provides a unifying perspective on distributed learning methods such as network Lasso \cite{NetworkLasso}, MOCHA \cite{Smith2017}, and CoCoA \cite{SmithCoCoA}.
+While recent work applies generalized total variation minimization (GTVMin) to clustered federated learning (CFL) \cite{ClusteredFLTVMinTSP}, we focus on clustering of data points, rather than clustering the devices themselves.

-Deng et al. propose FKmeansCB \cite{Deng:2025aa}, a federated $k$-means method where each device implements a privacy-friendly variant of $k$-means to obtain local cluster centroids.
-These local cluster centroids are sent to a central server.
-The server then applies $k$-means to the union of these local cluster centroids to obtain a single (global) set of cluster centroids, which are broadcasted back to each device.

-Conceptually similar to our federated $k$-means method is the distributed $k$-means method in \cite{ForeroJSTSP2011}.
-The approach of \cite{ForeroJSTSP2011} consists of formulating the distributed clustering problem as an optimization problem which is solved using a distributed optimization method.
-In contrast to \cite{}, which uses a primal-dual formulation and method, our optimization problem is formulated directly in terms of the local cluster centroids (which are the primal variables).
-Moreover, our optimization method operates directly on these cluster centroids.

-Balcan et.al., \cite{DistkmeansBalcan2013} propose a distributed $k$-means method where each device runs a local $k$-means implementation to construct a weighted subset, referred to as a coreset, of data points.
-The local coresets are then communicated over links to allow each device to construct a global coreset.
-In contrast, we formulate federated $k$-means as an instance of GTVMin directly in terms of local cluster centroids, i.e., without an intermediate coreset construction as in \cite{DistkmeansBalcan2013}.
+Existing federated $k$-means methods typically compute local cluster centroids and aggregate them into a single global solution \cite{Deng:2025aa}, enforce hard consensus \cite{ForeroJSTSP2011}, or rely on coreset constructions \cite{DistkmeansBalcan2013}.
+In contrast, we formulate federated $k$-means directly as a generalized total variation minimization (GTVMin) problem over local cluster centroids, enabling flexible, privacy-friendly coordination without central aggregation or coresets.